opensrp/opensrp-client-growth-monitoring/README.md

      ![Record Weight Screenshot](https://user-images.githubusercontent.com/31766075/30361164-1c9a2d64-985e-11e7-8852-099b6d55f577.png)
      ![Record Past Weight Screenshot](https://user-images.githubusercontent.com/31766075/30361167-1ca12718-985e-11e7-9863-bb4a89efa134.png)
-     - **Weight Graph Button** which displays a dialog with the patient's weight-for-age, height-for-age and weight-for-height z-scores plotted in a line graph, (depending on the provided app configurations in the properties file).
-The specific values are also displayed below the graph..
+     - **Weight Graph Button** which displays a dialog with the patient's *weight-for-age*, *height-for-age* and *weight-for-height* z-scores plotted in a line graph, (depending on the provided app configurations in the properties file).
+The specific values are also displayed below the graph.
+See below screenshot for a *weigh-for-age* graph. <br>
      ![Weight Graph Screenshot](https://user-images.githubusercontent.com/31766075/30361166-1ca12f92-985e-11e7-97b7-2ab3ed8bebe6.png)